Getting to Know Your Neighborhood: Dorchester

 A guide to shopping, eating, and more in Boston’s largest neighborhood

 Encompassing just over six square miles, Dorchester is Boston’s largest neighborhood.
-It is also arguably the city’s most diverse, home to nearly a quarter of the city’s population, including Irish, Polish, Vietnamese, and African American residents, as well as a large Caribbean and Cape Verdean community.
+It is also arguably the city’s most diverse, home to nearly a fifth of the city’s population, including Irish, Polish, Vietnamese, and African American residents, as well as a large Caribbean and Cape Verdean community.
 Founded in 1630, months before the establishment of Boston, it is also steeped in history.

 By the late 19th century, the neighborhood had become a popular place for Boston’s wealthy families to live, the arrival of the streetcar making it possible to easily travel into downtown Boston.
 Dorchester officially became part of Boston in 1870, and by the early 20th century, immigrants from Ireland, Poland, Canada, and Italy began arriving, followed by a large influx of African Americans migrating from the Jim Crow South around the mid-century.